How to Schedule Your Jobs Accurately Using Milestone Dates

 Step 1: Define your project goals

-You got to start by understanding the big picture.
+You have to start by understanding the big picture.
 What do you want to accomplish?

 Most probably, you’ve already outlined your project’s objectives and general business goals earlier.
-Make reference to those goals to have a clear feel of what the current project entails.
+Refer to those goals to have a clear feel of what the current project entails.

 Step 2: Decide what your project milestones are